 Let’s face it.
-Flying isn’t really a lot of fun these days – unless you fly first- or business-class!
+Flying isn’t really a lot of fun these days – unless you’re in first- or business-class!
 Seats aren’t the most comfortable.
 The air is dry.
 Food?
 (Sometimes you’re best bringing your own.)
 And you may have to put up with the screams of an unhappy toddler.

-Here, then, is our list of essential travel items to take on a plane.
-Bringing them onboard is sure to help make your flying experience more bearable – and with luck, perhaps even enjoyable!
+Trust us, these really are essential travel items to take on a plane!
+Bringing them onboard with you is sure to help make your flying experience more bearable – and with luck, perhaps even enjoyable.

 Ohropax, by the way, is a German company that has been making ear plugs since 1907.
 And, yes, these ear plugs cost a little more than the standard foam ones, but they’re designed to be re-used (foam plugs should be thrown away after one or two uses).